simpx/simpy/docs/topical_guides/process_interaction.rst

 Fortunate coincidence, there is indeed a way to do exactly this.
 You can call ``interrupt()`` on a :class:`~simpy.events.Process`.
-This will throw an :class:`~simpy.events.Interrupt` exception into that process, resuming it
+This will throw an :class:`~simpy.exceptions.Interrupt` exception into that process, resuming it
 immediately:

 .. code-block:: python